mrtabaa/obsidian-class/Programming/Account/Reset Password.md

 Implementing password recovery in an application managed by Microsoft Identity involves a secure process that allows users to reset their passwords if they forget them.
 Here's a step-by-step guide to implement this feature:
+### **Flow Overview**

+1. User receives an email with the reset link.
+2. User clicks the link and is redirected to `https://yourapp.com/reset-password?token=...&email=...`.
+3. Angular component extracts the token and email from query parameters.
+4. User enters their new password and submits the form.
+5. Angular sends the token, email, and new password to the backend API.
+6. Backend validates the token and updates the password.
+7. If successful, Angular navigates the user back to the login page.

 ---
+## Back_End
 ### Step 1: Generate a Password Reset Token

 1. **Expose an API Endpoint** Create an endpoint in your `AccountController` to initiate the password reset process.